TomaszJarych/ISS-Spy-App/README.md

 **IMPORTANT!**
-All above data is required!
+All above data are required!
 ````json
 {
   "message": "success",